 Broadway celebrity Tommy Tune stopped by to visit Petrello and his wife Cynthia at their cocktail party.
 Scott Graham of the DIVISI strings quartet and piano player provided music for the event.
 Cocktails and appetizers came from City Kitchen.

-Cynthia and Tony Petrello began their philanthropic endeavors to the scientific community after having a premature baby.
+Cynthia and Anthony Petrello began their philanthropic endeavors to the scientific community after having a premature baby.
 The couple has pledged at least 7 million dollars towards medical research.
 Their daughter weighed 20 ounces and was born at 24 weeks.
 Their young daughter received a diagnosis of periventricular leukomalacia.
 Tony and Cynthia helped establish the Jan and Dan Duncan Neurological Research Institute, the first of its kind with an emphasis on children.

 Petrello’s previous professor and physicist Serge Lang passed away at the age of 78.
 Since his passing, Petrello announced that he would establish an endowment fund in Lange’s memory.
 Petrello pledged $150,000 to initiate the fund.
 He mentioned that he plans to match additional donations with $150,000.